eguneys/lheadsup-play/STORY.md

 As a beginner who have never done this before, I expect to get useful results as this is a lot similar to a simple image recognition task.
 Though, naturally not only you need to consider the hand you have made like two pair, one pair, high card, straight etc, but you also have to consider the possiblity of your opponent making a higher hand like, if there are 4 clubs on the board, it is more likely your set (which is normally very strong on headsup poker), might be beaten, so greatly reduces the common strength of your hand.
 Of course none of this logic matters to a neural network, as I am not exactly sure how it works in it's intricate details.

 I was feeling good when the value I get from the Accuracy metric on training in Python finally matched the model I built on Javascript.
+Because this means I've setup the network correctly and there is probably no more bugs in handling the data.
 But it took a while of debugging to get there.
 But from that point on, I knew all I had to worry about was actually training a good network.

 The model is training as this article is being written.
 But currently I couldn't pass 80% accuracy on test set, which is even lower as 70% on random hand data.